Joinesty/nullafi-java-sdk/README.md

 Instalation
 ------------
-- Import the JAR Package File to your Application `target/nullafi-java-sdk-1.0-SNAPSHOT-jar-with-dependencies.jar`
+- Import the JAR (`target/nullafi-java-sdk-1.0-SNAPSHOT-jar-with-dependencies.jar`) to your Application

 Getting Started